Did You Know? George Washington Never Had A Wig

 George washington didn’t wear a wig; the ponytail and perfect curls were all his, he made his brown hair white using lots of powder and he kept his ponytail in a silk bag to prevent it from smearing over his back when dancing with the girls.

-On the hand, it was pulled back from his forehead and puffy, coloured grey-white maybe like other wigs of the day.
+On the hand, it was pulled back from his forehead and puffy, coloured grey-white maybe like other wigs.
 But he never wore a wig.